wahabk/wahabk/README.md

 👋 Hi, I’m @wahabk

-I’m interested in machine learning for the analysis of time series and image data in biosciences.

-I’m currently doing a PhD on Machine Learning at the University of Bristol.

-I have experience on softmatter particle tracking and automated segmentation of bone.
+I am a final year PhD student working on softmatter particle tracking and automated segmentation of bone.
 Have a look at my repositories 😄

-I’m looking to collaborate on interesting machine learning and data science applications.

 You can find my email [here.](https://research-information.bris.ac.uk/en/persons/abdelwahab-kawafi)